 - The device cannot support sequencer and HDR functions at the same time. - The sequencer or HDR function may differ by device models.

-11.12.1 Set Sequencer
+11.13.1 Set Sequencer

-If the device supports sequencer, you can configure multiple groups of parameters like exposure time, gain, etc.
+If the device supports sequencer, you can configure multiple groups of parameters including exposure time and gain.